 For more on the game, read up on how to spot oil on the map and why stockpiling gold might not always be a good idea.

-Keep updated on the latest PC Gaming news by following GameWatcher on Twitter, checking out our videos on YouTube, and giving us a like on Facebook.
-We may also include links to affiliate stores, which gives us a small commission if you purchase anything via them.
-Thank you.
+Keep updated on the latest Gaming News by following GameWatcher on X, checking out our videos on YouTube, or by giving us a like on Facebook.